Programs - Learn About All the Ways You Can Help

 Back to School Program: We provide children with fully stocked backpacks loaded with pencils, paper, dictionaries and more, so that they can start off the school year well supplied.
 We are proud to assist these children with a solid start to their education.
 Gifts of Love assisted 6,653 children last year.

 Weekend Food Backpack Program: When some students go home on Friday afternoons, they aren’t just leaving behind their studies.
 Many of them leave behind the free meals provided at school and return after the weekend with empty stomachs.
 That’s why Gifts of Love has instituted a backpack program.
 Each Friday Gifts of Love distributes backpacks in Avon, Simsbury, Farmington, West Hartford and Canton children full of easy to prepare food and juice to be used by the family over the weekend.
-We supply almost 100 kids with weekend food every week.
+We supply nearly 200 students with weekend food every week.

 Volunteen Program: Gifts of Love is working with the local school systems, clubs, youth groups, sports teams, religious and civic groups to enable students to volunteer and to allow Gifts of Love to assist more people.
-Over 135 volunteers currently help at Gifts of Love.
+More than 450 volunteers currently help at Gifts of Love.

 Farmington Valley Hunger Collaborative: Gifts of Love is part of the Farmington Valley Hunger Collaborative with the food pantries in Avon, Farmington, Canton and Simsbury.
 We needed to partner with the local food pantries in order to better deliver services and additional support to those in need in the Valley.
 The Hunger Collaborative is combining resources in order to purchase in bulk, pick up orders at Foodshare as a group and grow food in collaboration with the Community Farm of Simsbury.

 Other Services: Gifts of Love offers our clients valuable information about other support services in the area that can help to facilitate a persons progression to economic self-sufficiency.
-Gifts of Love are also a designated agency for operation Fuel, which provides one-time financial support for utility bills.
-Gifts of Love assisted 5,031 adults last year a 75% increase.
+Gifts of Love is also a designated agency for Operation Fuel, which provides one-time financial support for utility bills.
+Gifts of Love assisted 5,031 adults last year resulting in a 75% increase over the previous year.